-Laurie Tramuta, mezzo soprano, has been an adjunct member of the voice faculty at
+Laurie Tramuta, mezzo soprano, has been a member of the Voice Faculty at the State

 Ms. Tramuta has performed a variety of operatic roles with the Western New York Opera

-Theater at Artpark, the Greater Buffalo Opera, the Erie Opera Theater, the Fredonia
+Theater, the Greater Buffalo Opera, Opera Sacra, the Erie Opera Theater and the Fredonia

-the Orchard Park Chorale, the Fredonia College Symphony, the
+Vocalis Chamber Choir, the Bethany College Choir, the Fredonia College Symphony, the

 Orchard Park Symphony and the Western New York Chamber Orchestra.
-In the spring of 2004, she performed the

-Ms. Tramuta teaches full-time elementary general and choral music in the Fredonia Central School
+teaches full-time elementary general and choral music in the Fredonia Central School

 District.
-In addition, she has served as guest conductor for various
+She has also served as guest conductor for various All-County festivals

-for the Hillman Memorial Music Association.
+Chair for the Hillman Memorial Music Association.
 She is currently a member of the

-New York State United Teachers, the Chautauqua County Music Teachers Association and the National
+New York State United Teachers, the Chautauqua County Music Teachers Association and